oceanprotocol/ocean.py/README_ocean-lib-developers.md

 source  ~/.ocean_vars
 ```

-Copy .sol files from other repos here, and alter them as needed.
+Create new directory, opy .sol files from other repos, and alter as needed to make compilation work (e.g. change import paths).
 ```console
 ./copy_contracts.py
 ```